arjunvish/AIProject/README.md

 # AIProject
-The implementation code is stored in Project.scala.
+The implementation code is stored in the directory structure inside the folder proj.
 To run this project,
-- Open up the folder containing Project.scala through the command prompt or terminal
+- Open the folder proj
-- Run 'scalac Project.scala'
-- Run 'scala Project'
+- Launch sbt, and input the commands 'compile' and 'run', in that order.
+- You can select one of the options presented in the menu to test various functionalities of the project.
+The source code of the project is located in Project/proj/src/main/scala/ The test cases are located in Project/proj/data